Get

 In general, any dog receiving any type of NSAID (non-steroidal anti-inflammatory), aspirin, blood thinner and/or steroid should never be administered Pepto Bismol.
 If you have already given a dose and then realize you should not have given it, contact ASPCA Poison Control immediately to find out if your dog may need emergency care.

 If your dog is pregnant, nursing, or has any type of intestinal bleeding, then Pepto Bismol should never be given.
 For instance, if your dog has a history or acute onset of bloody diarrhea and/or bloody vomiting, do not give them Pepto.
-If your dog has a history of IBD (inflammatory bowel disease), stomach ulcers, or any type of gastrointestinal cancers, you should also not give them Pepto.
+If your dog has a history of IBD (inflammatory bowel disease), stomach ulcers, or any type of gastrointestinal cancer, you should also not give them Pepto.

 If your dog has been vomiting profusely and is unable to keep even water down, is anorexic, lethargic, acting painful in their abdomen, has a distended abdomen, difficulty breathing, or is otherwise ill, do not waste time trying to give them Pepto Bismol.
 Please get them to the nearest emergency veterinarian for care and diagnostics.
 If your dog is ill, and you want to “wait it out” a few days while you give them Pepto, you may be endangering them further while their dehydration worsens and/or the underlying source of their illness becomes progressively worse.